even4void/aliquote/content/post/bayesian-analysis-with-python.md

 ### Sidenote

-As of June, the 27th, there are problem with the `gp` package (`gp_submodel.py` isn't in the source distribution, nor does it commes from the Universal installer through pypi).
+As of June, the 27th, there are problem with the `gp` package (`gp_submodel.py` isn't in the source distribution, nor does it comes from the Universal installer through [pipy][pipy]).
 This is discussed on one [Google group][Google group] thread.
 I happened to setup a working version of PyMC by downloading the source from the [Github repository][Github repository] and compiling from scratch, with the following commands:

 ```
 $ export LDFLAGS="-Wall -lgfortran -undefined dynamic_lookup -bundle -arch x86_64"